 Frequently Asked Questions

-How hot does it get in the summer in the canyon?
+How hot does it get in the canyon during the summer months?

 Summertime temperatures can be brutal in the canyon.
-Temperatures range in the 90's to 100 degrees.
+Temperatures often range from the 90s to 115 degrees.
 It is always advisable to engage in activities in the morning or late evening due to the high heat.
 Visitors are encouraged to drink plenty of water and not overextend themselves physically.
 Do not attempt the long trails in the heat of the day.

 Are alcoholic beverages allowed in the park?